Dual Diagnosis Treatment Salem, IL

 Centerstone Of Illinois - 51.5 miles from Salem, IL

-Centerstone Of Illinois is a dual-diagnosis treatment center in West Frankfort, Illinois that offers treatment services for drug or alcohol use and mental health disorders that include generalized anxiety disorder as well as post-partum depression.
+Centerstone Of Illinois is a dual-diagnosis treatment center in West Frankfort, IL that offers treatment services for substance use and mental health disorders that include generalized anxiety disorder as well as binge eating.

 Address: 902 West Main Street, West Frankfort, IL 62896 in Franklin County